![]() |

 In 842, Jehu became king of Israel, and during his reign economic conditions improved and hatreds subsided.
 The movement begun by Elijah faded, and Jehu lost interest in Yahweh worship and began worshiping other gods, as expressed in the Second Book of Kings (10:31-32), where it was written that Jehu "...did not depart from the sins of Jeroboam."

-According to the Old Testament, the prophets Elijah and Elisha were followed a century later by the prophet Amos, a sheep farmer and dresser of figs from the rural village of Tekoa, ten miles south of Jerusalem.
+According to the Old Testament, the prophets Elijah and Elisha were followed a century later by the prophet Amos from the rural village of Tekoa, ten miles south of Jerusalem.
 Amos had gone north into Israel and taken with him his worship of Yahweh.
 He too disliked the cosmopolitanism and luxury he found in Israel.
 According to the Old Testament he condemned those "who oppress the poor" and "crush the needy."
 He spoke against the restoration of Ba'al worship, he called on people to seek salvation in the worship of Yahweh.
 The Book of Amos 4:2 describes him as warning that days were coming "when they will take you away with meat hooks, and the last of you with fish hooks."
 Amos complained that evil was not a failure of worshiping the right way but a failure of living correctly, and he quoted Yahweh as saying "I reject your festivals" and "let justice roll down like waters and righteousness like an overflowing stream."
 Moved by Amos' denunciations against Israel, a priest reported Amos for conspiring against Israel's king, Jeroboam II.
 Amos tried to defend himself by claiming that he was only a simple herdsman and grower of figs. But many in Israel saw him as a nuisance, and Amos felt compelled to flee back to Judah.

-Copyright © 1998 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.